mfukar/mfukar.github.com/_posts/2014-02-01-Reversing.md

 In our next post(s), we will get into the subject of what we can do with a decompiled `.apk`, and how to examine it in other ways for information which can prove useful to attackers.
-Then, we will see what we can do to protect ourselves and our customers.
+Then, we will see how to monitor an application's activity, primarily on the network.
+Lastly, we will see what we can do to protect ourselves, our fellow Android device owners and (hopefully) our customers.